hahnap4/parabol-tests/README.md

 Tests will be based on the test cases listed above, which should reflect real-time behavior of users.

-Critical test cases will be covered in the test files, while the remainder will be covered if needed.
+Critical test cases, UI tests, and some API tests will be covered in the test files, while the remainder will be covered if needed.

-Also, if time permits, I will include visual comparisons to cover UI testing -- and add in API testing.

 We are using Playwright for our test automation: https://playwright.dev/docs/intro